Principal investigator

 Fiona Farag is a fourth-year forestry student studying the conservation of natural resources.
 She is passionate about agriculture and wearing overalls, working in an orchard last summer further ignited her passion for soil.
 Fiona is an outdoor enthusiast, in her spare time she loves to climb, snowboard, and swim at the beach.

-She joined the SoilRes3 lab in 2023 as a WorkLearn student and will work on soil-root interactions.
+She joined the SoilRes3 lab in 2023 as a WorkLearn student and was working on soil-root interactions and forest garden soils.

 Myriam Kains